vascocajada/i18n_trait/README.md

 ## Usage

-- Use the trait in the Models you translated.
+- Use the trait in the models you translated.
 - Set the $translation_foreign_key and $translated_attributes properties in your model.
 ```php
 <?php